fai-huntrakool/tripplanner/README.md

 Install: bs4

 # Steps
-- web_scrapping.py: scrape attractions data from tripadvisor.com and export to .csv
+1. web_scrapping.py: select destination of interest.
+Web_scrapping.py will work on scrapping attractions information from tripadvisor.com and export to .csv